1. Blog

 Types of over-the-counter inhalers

-Albuterol, the drug that is most commonly contained in most prescription inhalers, is only available via a written prescription from a licensed health care provider.
+Albuterol is in most prescription inhalers.
+It is only available with a prescription from a licensed healthcare provider.
 You cannot buy albuterol over the counter.

-There are currently only two inhalers that have been approved by the Food and Drug Administration (FDA) for purchase over the counter.
-The FDA has issued a warning about these products due to multiple instances of adverse reactions.
+Only two inhalers have been approved by the Food and Drug Administration (FDA) for purchase over the counter.
 Neither of these drugs will prevent asthma attacks, nor should they be used as long-term treatment options for asthma.
-Patients with asthma should ensure that they have ready access to prescription asthma medication such as albuterol and levalbuterol.

 Primatene Mist

+Primatene Mist should only be used for temporary relief from symptoms of asthma.
+You should feel better within 20 minutes of using this medication.
 This OTC asthma inhaler is not FDA-approved for long-term use or for the treatment of severe asthma.
-It should also not be used as a treatment for other breathing-related health conditions such as chronic obstructive pulmonary disorder.
+It should also not be used to treat other breathing-related health conditions.
+These include chronic obstructive pulmonary disorder (COPD).

 Asthmanefrin

 Asthmanefrin is sold in liquid form to be used with a nebulizer.
-A nebulizer machine will turn the liquid medication into a fine mist, which is inhaled through a mask attachment.
+A nebulizer machine will turn the liquid medication into a mist to be inhaled through a mask.
+Symptoms are usually relieved in 10-30 minutes.
+This may last for 2-3 hours.

 Asthmanefrin should be inhaled one to three times every three hours to help reduce mild asthma symptoms.
-Because it must be inhaled through a nebulizer, this medication is less portable than Primatene Mist but works very similarly.
+Because it must be inhaled through a nebulizer, this medication is less portable than Primatene Mist.
 Asthmanefrin should not be used for long-term asthma treatment or severe asthma.

-NOTE: The medications listed above contain the drug epinephrine.
-The FDA has issued a warning about multiple adverse reactions to these products.
-Symptoms of these events include chest pain, nausea and vomiting, increased blood pressure, and more.
-These OTC drugs carry a greater risk of adverse reactions than prescription medications such as albuterol and levalbuterol.
-Patients with asthma should not replace prescription asthma medication with OTC asthma medication.
-OTC asthma drugs are less effective and more likely to cause potentially serious adverse reactions than prescription medications.
+Primatene Mist and Asthmanefrin contain the drug epinephrine.
+The FDA has issued a warning about harmful side effects caused by these products.
+Symptoms of these events include chest pain, nausea and vomiting, high blood pressure, and more.
+These OTC drugs carry a greater risk of side effects than prescription medications such as albuterol and levalbuterol.

 OTC inhalers have been shown to cause side effects.
-You should talk to your health care provider before starting any sort of treatment plan with OTC medication.
-This is because drugs may interact with previous health conditions or other medication you are currently taking causing potentially life-threatening adverse reactions.
+You should talk to your healthcare provider before starting any sort of treatment plan with OTC medication.
+This is because drugs may interact with past health conditions or other medications.
+These interactions can cause life-threatening adverse reactions.

 Common side effects include: